cabauman/Rx.Net-ReactiveUI-CheatSheet/README.md

 **Source:** [https://stackoverflow.com/a/26924067/5984310](https://stackoverflow.com/a/26924067/5984310)

-**Tip:** Call async operations in the View constructor, rather than the ViewModel constructor.
+### Call async operations in the View constructor, rather than the ViewModel constructor.

 ```
 this.WhenAnyValue(x => x.ViewModel.LoadItems)